-First off, it’s important to understand that the disposition of the Borel Canal is a separate action from acquiring the easement.
-Supplemental Environmental Assessment #4 addresses only the easement acquisition and only the section of the Borel Canal immediately upstream, through and immediately downstream of our ongoing dam safety modification project.
+The Corps acquired the Borel easement from Southern California Edison in September 2018.
+The easement is that portion of the Borel Canal that runs immediately upstream, through (the conduit), and immediately downstream of the Auxiliary Dam.
 All other portions of the canal, upstream and downstream, are not on Corps property or our project area and, therefore, we have no authority to determine what is done with those portions of the canal.

-If agreement is reached with Southern California Edison and the Corps proceeds with the Borel easement acquisition without constructing a replacement tunnel as detailed in SEA #4, it would permanently cut off water supply to the Borel Hydroelectric Project.
-SCE would then be responsible for determining any actions (including potential decommissioning) related to the canal and power station.
+Sealing the conduit has permanently cut off water supply to the Borel Hydroelectric Project.
+SCE will be responsible for determining any actions (including potential decommissioning) related to the canal and power station.
 SCE could also negotiate for another agency to take the lead in the decommissioning process.